w3f/polkadot-wiki/docs/glossary.md

 ## Capacity

-The maximum number of nominators signalling intent to nominate a validator (and thus could potentially actively nominate that validator in the next ses).
+The maximum number of nominators signalling intent to nominate a validator (and thus could potentially actively nominate that validator in the next session).
 This maximum number will equal the number of nominators necessary to oversubscribe a validator.
 Any validator which is "at capacity" or higher may potentially be oversubscribed in the next session; a validator which is not at capacity cannot be oversubscribed, unless more nominators select it before the next election.

 ## Collator